BCAAFC - DAFGP

 The DAFGP is offered by the BC Association of Aboriginal Friendship Centres (BCAAFC), First Nations Health Authority, and the BC Ministry of Health.
 The goal of the program is to increase healthy birth outcomes for Indigenous families by removing the cost barrier to accessing doula services.

 The grant program provides Indigenous families living in BC up to $1200 (maximum) of coverage for full spectrum doula support with each pregnancy.
-More information on the program can be found here: https://bcaafc.com/dafgp/.
+More information on the program, including the application form, can be found here: https://bcaafc.com/dafgp/.

 My BCAAFC - DAFGP Postpartum Support Package

-As an INNATE postpartum care practitioner, I offer a package of support that honours your experience, meets your needs, and stays within the $1200 grant available through BCAAFC.
+As a certified INNATE postpartum care practitioner, I offer a package of support that honours your experience, meets your needs, and stays within the CAD$1200 grant available through BCAAFC.
 I provide gentle, steady support during the prenatal and postpartum periods—times of deep transformation and vulnerability.

 To build trust and connection, prepare for postpartum, and explore your wishes and needs as you transition into parenthood.
 These visits include education, emotional support, and practical planning.